 I don’t care about my mortgage interest tax deduction.

 There, I said it.
 I’ve already prepared myself for the hate mail.
-I do not care one iota about the amazing tax deduction I will be missing out on when I e-file my tax return.
+I do not care one iota about the amazing tax deduction I will be missing out on based on tax estimators and calculators.
 I don’t think that purposely staying in debt to reduce my tax liability makes much sense at all.
 You may disagree, and that’s fine.

 MetLife, my old lender, was a huge pain in the ass to deal with.
 Amerisave, the company I refinanced with, was a huge pain in the ass to deal with.
 They’re all a pain to deal with and I cannot wait until I no longer have to monitor my account to make sure they don’t screw something up.
 One time, MetLife took $1,800 out of my escrow account and bought “forced place insurance” without even bothering to notify me.
 They said that my homeowner’s insurance had lapsed.
 Wrong!
 I have been with Allstate for five years and they had even paid the premium 2 months earlier OUT OF THE SAME ESCROW ACCOUNT!!!
 That kind of shenanigans makes me bat shit crazy and I am tired of having to watch everything like a hawk all the time.
 I’m glad to not be dealing with MetLife anymore, but I’m sure that Amerisave will be equally incompetent.
 Sigh.